Share buybacks: Are they a good sign or a waste of money?

 One of the major drawbacks to a share buyback is the potential for creating an artificial demand and driving up the stock price.
 Share buybacks can push up the share prices by reducing the total number of shares available, which then makes each individual share more valuable.
 This in turn, can result in overvaluation of the stock and may not be beneficial to long-term shareholders.

-Another disadvantage to a share buyback is that it could potentially reduce funds for reinvestment into research and development, for capital expenditure or perhaps for emergencies.
+Another disadvantage to a share buyback is that it could potentially reduce funds for other purposes.
+That money used to repurchase shares could’ve been used to pay dividends.
+Alternatively it could be reinvested into research and development, for longer-term capital expenditure, for M&A or perhaps for emergencies.

 North American airlines were notorious for share buybacks prior to the pandemic – the four biggest US carriers (Delta, United, American and Southwest) spent US$40bn during 2015 and early 2020.
 But as travel demand sunk, they needed US$54bn in pandemic aid.
 As part of a condition for the bailout, there was a ban on stock buybacks until the end of September 2022.